django-cms/django-cms/docs/introduction/plugins.rst

 .. note::

-    django CMS plugins inherit from :class:`cms.models.pluginmodel.CMSPlugin` (or a sub-class thereof) and not :class:`models.Model <django.db.models.Model>`.
+    django CMS plugins inherit from :class:`cms.models.CMSPlugin` (or a sub-class thereof) and not :class:`models.Model <django.db.models.Model>`.

     ``PollPluginModel`` might seem an odd choice for a model name (that is, with ``model`` in the